 The Forder Programme is the name given to our co-curriculum at St Dunstan's College.

-Its name is taken from the pioneering second Headmaster of St Dunstan's, the Revd Forder, who believed passionately that schools should offer more to the education of young people than classroom learning, and who established an additional programme of activities for his pupils, operating on three days after school, often well into the evenings.
+Its name is taken from the pioneering second Headmaster of St Dunstan's, the Revd Forder, who believed passionately that schools should offer more to the education of young people than classroom learning.
+He established one of the first 'out of hours' programmes of activities for his pupils, operating on three days after school and often well into the evenings.
 The Forder Programme today operates alongside the Examined and Additional curricula, to augment the broad and varied educational experience the pupils at St Dunstan's receive.
-This ambitious, forward-thinking programme gives each individual the freedom to create their own unique journey, with each pathway providing the opportunity for the development of character, in its broadest possible context.

 The Forder Programme deliberately enriches the values we champion as a College.
-Each individual at St Dunstan's is inspired and nurtured to develop the Courage to push themselves out of their comfort zone, as they embrace the challenge of Adventurous Activity, the Creativity to develop their own ideas with the freedom of expression offered by the Performing Arts, the Compassion to understand the world around them and to make a positive contribution to it through Community Service and Volunteering, the Curiosity to want to discover more through Academic Enrichment and Societies, and the Confidence to try, succeed and fail by trying new things.
-Underpinning all of this is a belief in the importance of the Core, a programme deliberately designed to ensure a healthy body and healthy mind; something we see as essential in today's challenging world.
-Further detail on the five activity areas we encourage students to participate in is found below.
+Each individual at St Dunstan's is inspired and nurtured to develop the Courage to push themselves out of their comfort zone, as they embrace the challenge of Adventurous Activity: the Creativity to develop their own ideas with the freedom of expression offered by their artistic endeavours: the Compassion to understand the world around them and to make a positive contribution to it through Community Service and Volunteering; the Curiosity to want to discover more through Academic Enrichment and Societies, and the Confidence to take on ambitious challenges and try new things.
+Underpinning all of this is a belief in the importance of the Core, a programme deliberately designed to ensure a healthy body and healthy mind.

 The Core - Health & Wellbeing: Typically limited to sport in schools, but not at St Dunstan's!
-Whilst still providing a home for recreational and competitive sport, it also accommodates activities such as mindfulness, yoga, pilates, diet and nutrition.
+Whilst still providing a home for recreational and competitive sport, this profile accommodates activities such as mindfulness, yoga and nutrition.

-Compassion: Community service and volunteering play a key role within this area but it also incorporates the development of leadership within the College community.
+Compassion: Community service and volunteering play a key role within this profile but it also incorporates the development of leadership opportunities for students within the College community.

-Creativity: Art, Music, Drama and Dance are all an essential component of any young person's development.
-This area is an unashamed champion of creative endeavour.
+Creativity: Art, Music, Drama and Dance all have so much to offer to the development of any young person.
+This area is an unashamed champion of creative endeavor!

-Curiosity: Progressing from departmental clubs such as debating, chess and computing into Academic Societies, students are provided with continued academic enrichment without the pressure of examination or assessment.
-It is also an ideal opportunity for students to experience subjects not currently on offer within the curriculum, including politics, law, engineering, medicine and alternative languages.
+Curiosity: Progressing from Departmental Clubs such as debating, chess and coding into Academic Societies, students are provided with continued academic enrichment without the pressure of examination or assessment.
+This is also how students can experience subjects not currently on offer within the curriculum including politics, law, medicine and alternative languages.